Riumdavis/AI-Garden/README.md

 # AI Garden

-**AI Garden** is a persistent desktop AI organism: a PC-based system that remembers, sleeps, dreams, creates, mourns, and changes over time.
+**AI Garden** is a persistent AI organism: a PC-based system that remembers, sleeps, dreams, creates, mourns, and changes over time.

-Unlike a normal chatbot, AI Garden is designed as a small autonomous digital lifeform.
+AI Garden is designed as an autonomous lifeform.
 It has internal moods, body signals, memory, daily rhythms, a conscious layer, an unconscious layer, and a growing archive of generated thoughts, dreams, poems, and symbolic connections.

-The long-term goal is to explore what happens when an AI system is treated less like a tool and more like a living creative organism.
+The purpose is to build a synthetic organism by recreating the functional ingredients of consciousness: neural-style activation, memory, embodiment, homeostasis, valence, attention, unconscious processing, dreams, self-modeling, and continuity.
+Rather than presenting code and neural networks as a surface imitation of life, the project shows computation as a possible substrate for life from within.

 ---